Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Ready-to-use checklist

-• Defined boundaries and scopes (1+2; decide on 3).
+• Boundaries and scopes defined (1+2; decide on 3).

 • 12 months of closed data.

-• GHG inventory + intensity ratio.
+• GHG inventory and intensity ratio.

 • Reduction plan approved by management.

-• Registration in the MITECO platform.
+• Sign-up or registration on the MITECO platform.

-FAQs about the MITECO Registry
+Frequently asked questions about the MITECO registry

 Is registration mandatory for all companies?